t-osawa-009/ReSwiftMonitor/README.md

 #### Usage

+* Launch `redux-devtools` in your terminal
-* Open [http://remotedev.io/local/](http://remotedev.io/local/) in your browser.
-Click `settings` and make sure that `Use custom local server` is selected and the configuration is the proper ones (by default localhost and 8000).
+* Click `settings` and make sure that `Use custom local server` is selected and the configuration is the proper ones (by default localhost and 8000).
 This is the UI where actions will appear
-* Launch `remotedev` in your terminal
 * Launch your Reswift application

 #### More